 The name “lean production” suggests that the practice emphasizes ruthless efficiency and eliminating waste.
 True, but those tactics have been around since the Industrial Revolution.
 What makes lean production unique from other forms of capitalist production is its “Management by Stress” approach: to achieve maximum efficiency, management deliberately stresses workplace systems to the point of breakdown.

 Occupational stress and its attendant physical and mental breakdowns have always been risks for teachers, but in lean schools, such breakdowns are a management goal.
 The consequences for teachers and students are catastrophic.
 Not surprisingly, teacher turnover rates have increased dramatically as schools have gotten leaner and leaner.
-USA Today recently reported that the average classroom teacher now has one year of experience.
-Research indicates that turnover is 50% higher in high-poverty schools—which happen to be the laboratories for lean production in education—than affluent ones.
+USA Today recently reported that “in the 1987–88 school year . . . the biggest group of teachers had 15 years of experience.
+By the 2007–8 school year . . . the biggest group of teachers had one year experience.”
+Research indicates that turnover is 50 percent higher in high-poverty schools — which happen to be the laboratories for lean production in education — than affluent ones.

 Day to day, high turnover hurts staff cohesion and the shared sense of community in schools.
 A recent study conducted by researchers from the University of Michigan, Stanford, and the University of Virginia found that teacher turnover even takes an academic toll on students.
 The researchers found that an increase in teacher turnover “by 1 standard deviation corresponded with a decrease in math achievement of 2 percent of a standard deviation.”